Zhangzhung: Extent

-How far Zhangzhung stretched to the north, east and west is a mystery ....
-We have already had an occasion to remark that Zhangzhung, embracing Kailāśa sacred Mount of the Hindus, may once have had a religion largely borrowed from Hinduism.
+How far Shangshung stretched to the north, east and west is a mystery ....
+We have already had an occasion to remark that Shangshung, embracing Kailāśa sacred Mount of the Hindus, may once have had a religion largely borrowed from Hinduism.
 The situation may even have lasted for quite a long time.
-In fact, about 950, the Hindu King of Kabul had a statue of Vishņu, of the Kashmiri type (with three heads), which he claimed had been given him by the king of the Tibetans who, in turn had obtained it from Kailāśa."
+In fact, about 950, the Hindu King of Kabul had a statue of Vişņu, of the Kashmiri type (with three heads), which he claimed had been given him by the king of the Bhota (Tibetans) who, in turn had obtained it from Kailāśa.

 History

 Possible Iron Age culture

 Archeological work on the Chang Tang plateau in 2010 found possible evidence of an Iron Age culture in the area which some have tentatively identified as that of the Zhangzhung.